 Insanely Good Skiing at Your Doorstep

 Stratton has a total of 97 trails, that’s 670 acres.
 41% of that terrain is considered easy, 31% intermediate, 17% advanced and 11% expert.
 The mountain also boasts 2,003 vertical feet, over 160 acres of glades, 13 lifts, and top-rated terrain parks.
 For those that don’t ski or board, fat biking, guided snowshoe hikes, snowmobiling, and dog sled tours are just a few of the outdoor adventures available.
-You can’t go wrong with the Alpine village atmosphere.
+You can’t go wrong with the shopping in teh Alpine village atmosphere.

 LOCATED: 20-25 minutes north of Manchester.
 43 VT Route 30 in Bondville, Vermont 05340.
 Learn more.